 This approach to resource protection was designed to avoid new regulatory hurdles for the residents of the valley.
 In each case, protection is provided through pre-existing mechanisms or local authorities.

-Is there an overall management plan for the segment?
+Is there an overall management plan for the section?

 Yes, the Upper Farmington River Management Plan, part of the enacting legislation, describes a vision for future management of the segment and its adjacent lands.

-Who is charged with the management of the segment?
+Who is charged with the management of the section?

 In general, management responsibility remains with the private, town, state and federal groups that had this responsibility before designation.
 However, an advisory body - the Farmington River Coordinating Committee - was created when the river was designated to coordinate these management activities.
 This coordination ensures consistency and information sharing.
-The purpose is to promote long term protection of the segment through the existing town, state and federal authorities.
-The Committee is made up of representatives of the five river fronting towns (Hartland, Colebrook, Barkhamsted, New Hartford and Canton), state of Connecticut (DEP), Metropolitan District Commission, Farmington River Angler's Association, Farmington River Watershed Association, and National Park Service.
+The purpose is to promote long term protection of the Wild & Scenic Farmington River through the existing town, state and federal authorities.
+The Committee is made up of representatives of the five river-fronting towns (Hartland, Colebrook, Barkhamsted, New Hartford, and Canton), the Connecticut Department of Energy and Environmental Protection (DEEP), the Metropolitan District Commission (MDC), the Farmington River Angler's Association (FRAA), the Farmington River Watershed Association (FRWA), and the National Park Service (NPS).